SlideRuleEarth/sliderule/docs/rtd/source/user_guide/GeoRaster.md

 SlideRule's asset directory is a list of datasets that SlideRule has access to.
 Each entry in the asset directory describes a dataset and provides the necessary information to find, authenticate, and read that dataset.

-The following raster datasets are currently provided in SlideRule's Asset Directory (with more being added as time goes on); the ones marked as rasters can be sampled; the ones that are not marked as rasters can be subsetted through different subsetting APIs.
+The following datasets are currently provided in SlideRule's Asset Directory (with more being added as time goes on); the ones marked as rasters can be sampled; the ones that are not marked as rasters can be subsetted through different subsetting APIs.

 |asset|raster|description|
 |:---:|:---:|:---:|